Canonical double covers of generalized Petersen graphs, and double generalized Petersen graphs: Introduction

-We would like to emphasize that Theorem \ref{A(n,k)} contains more information than needed to prove Theorem \ref{thm:stab}.
-Moreover, Theorem \ref{A(n,k)} is of interest for its own sake because the group $A(n,k)$ may be useful in studying other problems for $\DGP(n,k)$, especially those involving symmetries of this graph.
+We would like to emphasize that Theorem~\ref{A(n,k)} contains more information than needed to prove Corollary~\ref{thm:stab}.
 In general, it is challenging to determine the full automorphism group of a graph.
-An early success in this line of research is the determination of the automorphism group of $\GP(n,k)$ achieved by Frucht, Graver and Watkins in \cite{FGW1971}.
-Theorem \ref{A(n,k)} gives parallel results for the canonical double covers of generalized Petersen graphs.
-Our proof of Theorem \ref{A(n,k)} is inspired by \cite{FGW1971}.
+An early success in this line of research is the determination of the automorphism group of $\GP(n,k)$ achieved by Frucht, Graver and Watkins in~\cite{FGW1971}, and Theorem~\ref{A(n,k)} gives parallel results for $\DGP(n,k)$.
+In a recent paper~\cite{KP2018}, Krnc and Pisanski characterized all generalized Petersen graphs which are isomorphic to the canonical double covers of some graphs, and they adverted~\cite[p.16]{KP2018} that it would be interesting to investigate the canonical double covers of generalized Petersen graphs.
+It is envisaged that Theorem~\ref{A(n,k)} may be useful in studying some problems for $\DGP(n,k)$, especially those involving symmetries of this graph.

-The rest of the paper is organized as follows.
-In the next section we set up notation and present the automorphism group of $\GP(n,k)$.
-In Section~\ref{OddOrder} we study the stability of $\GP(n,k)$ for odd $n$.
-In Section~\ref{trivially} we determine all trivially unstable generalized Petersen graphs.
-The most technical part of the paper is Section~\ref{nontrivially}, where we study nontrivially unstable generalized Petersen graphs $\GP(n,k)$ and determine the corresponding groups $A(n,k)$ through analysis of two subgroups of $A(n,k)$.
-In Section \ref{sec:pf} we prove Theorems \ref{thm:stab} and \ref{A(n,k)} based on the results obtained in Sections \ref{OddOrder}--\ref{nontrivially}.
+In a previous version of the present paper (see \url{http://arxiv.org/abs/1807.07228v1}), we proved Theorem~\ref{A(n,k)} using similar methodologies as in \cite{FGW1971}, the most technical part being determining $A(n,k)$ when both $n$ and $k$ are even.
+Very recently, we found that we can give a shorter proof of Theorem~\ref{A(n,k)}, as presented in the current version, by linking $\DGP(n, t)$ to another double cover of $\GP(n, t)$ which was introduced by Zhou and Feng in \cite{ZF2012}, where $1 \leqslant t < n/2$.
+This double cover of $\GP(n,t)$, denoted by $\DP(n,t)$ and called a \emph{double generalized Petersen graph} \cite{ZF2012}, is defined to have vertex set